CAMP LIFE

 Bunking Up

-Accommodations are shared by campers who are similar in age, with separate spaces for boys and girls, and we offer the option for each camper to choose which space they will be most comfortable living in when they enroll.
 Drawing up our accommodation rosters is a thoughtful and deliberate process, in which we consider each campers interest's and the unique perspective they can lend to their grouping.
 It is important to our staff that campers feel connected to their bunkmates through shared interests, without sacrificing diversity.
 The result is that everyone feels like family, no matter where they are from.

 Bunkmates share special moments together each day at camp, such as playing board games during rest hour, preparing and performing skits as a group, or sharing in end of the day reflection time.